funfair-tech/lab-rats-scaling-ethereum-monorepo/README.md

 ### Server

 Built using C# using dotnet core 5 with a MS SQL Server Database.
+This

 #### Dependencies
 * Funfair Ethereum Services (JSON-RPC/Web3 wrapper)
 * SQL Server